ezhilmathik/NCC-Luxembourg/Courses/docs/cuda/exercise-5.md

 Unified memory simplifies the explicit data movement from host to device by programmers.
-CUDA API will manage the data transfer between CPU and GPU.
-In this example, we will look into vector addition in GPU using the unified memory concept.
+The CUDA API will manage the data transfer between CPU and GPU.
+In this example, we will investigate vector addition in GPU using the unified memory concept.

  - Just one memory allocation is enough [`cudaMallocManaged()`](https://docs.nvidia.com/cuda/cuda-runtime-api/group__CUDART__MEMORY.html#group__CUDART__MEMORY_1gd228014f19cc0975ebe3e0dd2af6dd1b).
- The blow table summerise the required steps needed for the unified memory concept.
+ The below table summarises the required steps needed for the unified memory concept.

 <figure markdown>